 - Explain how their role fits into your big picture.
 Make sure they understand the product or project’s business case.
 Help them recognize the interplay and dependencies between their role and other initiatives.

-Communication Mistake #3: Lack of Transparency
+Software Outsourcing Communication Mistake #3: Lack of Transparency

 Maybe it’s embarrassing, or your fault.
 Maybe it’s just inconvenient or irritating.
 Whatever the case, a problem has emerged, but you’re loath to broadcast the yucky details.
 Anyway, you think you may be able to fix it, before anyone else has to get involved — and before it causes other problems.
 So you hide it.
-You don’t tell your IT outsourcing partner about it, because you don’t think it’s relevant to their work.
+You don’t tell your software outsourcing partner about it, because you don’t think it’s relevant to their work.

 - Misunderstood consequences.
 Do you fully understand the interplay between the problem and the outsourced work?
 Your “small” problem could lead to big unanticipated consequences.